rhythmcao/text-to-sql-astormer/README.md

     - spider/
         - database/ # all databases, one directory for each db_id
         - database-testsuite/ # test-stuite databases
-        - *.json # datasets or tables, dev set variants such as dev_syn.json are also downloaded and placed here
+        - *.json # datasets or tables, variants of dev set such as dev_syn.json are also downloaded and placed here
     - sparc/
         - database/
         - train.json